-Exports of Indian shrimps to the United States
+Over the past five years, Indian exports to the United States

 The US is the largest market for Indian exporters.
 Industry sources attribute the single-digit growth to shortage of material.

 “It is a projection, the growth rate may be even lower.
 Material availability has gone down due the prevalence of diseases.
 Even with prices firming up, farmers are reluctant to stock again due to the ensuing winter season and the losses they have made in the past,” said said Durai Murugan Balasubramanian, secretary, Shrimp Association, Tamil Nadu.

 Farmers have mostly stayed away from stocking as shrimp prices had fallen below production cost in Tamil Nadu, Andhra, Odisha, West Bengal and Gujarat at the farm gate during the first quarter.

 Due to fall in the rates, Marine Products Exports Development Authority (MPEDA) was forced to come out with the pricing of Vannamei shrimp, the key contributor to the seafood exports basket.

 Though seafood exports had crossed $7 billion the last fiscal, trade sources are expecting a fall in the quantity and value of exports this year.